-The Company continued its development of the Robin XL during the six months ended June 30, 2021, which included completion of functional testing and nearing completion of baseline tuning.
-Subsequent to June 30, 2021, the Company announced that it was reallocating resources from the development of Robin XL to Condor and the next generation Sparrow in response to market demand.
+During the three months ended September 30, 2021, the Company announced that it was reallocating resources from the development of Robin XL to Condor and the next generation Sparrow in response to market demand.
 The Company will resume Robin XL development in the future as market demands may indicate.